General Questions

 I’m trying to sell an animal.
 Would you be interested?

-Probably not.
-Like most hobbyists, we’re pretty full up, so we’re very selective about adding another reptile to the collection.
-You can always ask, but I may ignore your message.
+Not unless you have some captive-bred garter snakes for me, otherwise, no. Like most hobbyists, we’re pretty full up, so we’re very selective about adding another reptile to the collection.
+You can always ask, but I can always ignore your message.
 To save you the trouble, I can definitively say that we’re not interested in green iguanas, red-eared sliders or other large aquatic turtles, large boas or pythons, or crocodilians — which is what most people are trying to get rid of.
-Captive-bred garter snakes, however, get my immediate attention.

 Would you be interested in a trade?